-- Meetings with the Headteacher
+- > Meetings with Headteacher

-- Use of teaching assistants
+- > Use of teaching assistants

-- Short term behaviour report cards
+- > Short-term behaviour report cards

-- Long term behaviour plans
+- > Long-term behaviour plans

-- Pupil support units
+- > Pupil support units

-- Multi-agency assessment
+- > Multi-agency assessment

-Staff will record all incidents of removal from the classroom along with details of the incident that led to the removal, and any protected characteristics of the pupil in the behaviour log.
+Staff will record all incidents of removal from the classroom in the behaviour log, along with details of the incident that led to the removal, and any protected characteristics of the pupil.

-8.3 Suspension and permanent exclusions
+8.3 Suspension and permanent exclusion

-The school can use suspension and permanent exclusion in response to serious incidents or in response to persistent poor behaviour, which has not improved following in-school sanctions and interventions.
+The school can use suspension and permanent exclusion in response to serious incidents or in response to persistent poor behaviour which has not improved following in-school sanctions and interventions.